 Stresses and strains

 The entire edifice of nuclear strikes depend on accurate data.
 No one can calculate an attack unless the data is a hundred per cent correct.
 Think of Blair and his assertion a strike from Saddam Hussein was only forty minutes away.
 Where did he get that information?
-In the event, Hussein and his generals were bluffing.
-The Iraqi’s strength lay in pretending to have hidden weapons.
+In the event, it was totally false.

 We can discuss hypothetical situations and we can discuss actual situations.
 There is on record at last half a dozen instances when a reckless decision has moved the firing process up the line to one step away from pushing the button.
 In one famous case it was a flock of geese on a radar screen.